Diocletianic Persecution: Public support

 Within the highest ranks of the imperial administration, however, there were men who were ideologically opposed to the toleration of Christians, like the philosopher Porphyry of Tyre and Sossianus Hierocles, governor of Bithynia.
 To E.R.
 Dodds, the works of these men demonstrated "the alliance of pagan intellectuals with the Establishment".
 Hierocles thought Christian beliefs absurd.
 If Christians applied their principles consistently, he argued, they would pray to Apollonius of Tyana instead of Jesus.
 Hierocles considered that Apollonius's miracles had been far more impressive and Apollonius never had the temerity to call himself "God".
 He thought the scriptures were full of "lies and contradictions" and Peter and Paul had peddled falsehoods.
 In the early 4th century, an unidentified philosopher published a pamphlet attacking the Christians.
 This philosopher, who might have been a pupil of the Neoplatonist Iamblichus, dined repeatedly at the imperial court.
 Diocletian was surrounded by an anti-Christian clique.
 (Note: Aurelius Victor describes the circle around Diocletian as an imminentium scrutator; Lactantius describes it as a scrutator rerum futurarum.)

 Porphyry was somewhat restrained in his criticism of Christianity, at least in his early works, On the Return of the Soul and Philosophy from Oracles.
 He had few complaints about Jesus, whom he praised as a saintly individual, a "humble" man.
 Christ's followers, however, he damned as "arrogant".
 Around 290, Porphyry wrote a fifteen-volume work entitled Against the Christians.
 (Note: Later dates are possible, but discouraged by the statement in the Suda (written in the 10th century) that Porphyry only "survived until [the reign] of Diocletian".)
 In the work, Porphyry expressed his shock at the rapid expansion of Christianity.
 He also revised his earlier opinions of Jesus, questioning Jesus' exclusion of the rich from the Kingdom of Heaven, and his permissiveness in regards to the demons residing in pigs' bodies.
 Like Hierocles, he unfavorably compared Jesus to Apollonius of Tyana.
 Porphyry held that Christians blasphemed by worshiping a human being rather than the Supreme God and behaved treasonably in forsaking the traditional Roman cult.
 "To what sort of penalties might we not justly subject people," Porphyry asked, "who are fugitives from their fathers' customs?"

 Pagan priests, too, were interested in suppressing any threat to traditional religion.
-They believed their ceremonies were hindered by the presence of Christians, who were thought to cloud the sight of oracles and stall the gods' recognition of their sacrifices.
+They believed their ceremonies to be hindered by the presence of Christians, who were thought to cloud the sight of oracles and stall the gods' recognition of their sacrifices.
 The Christian Arnobius, writing during Diocletian's reign, attributes financial concerns to provisioners of pagan services: